 '''

-$ python touch.py -- -foo.txt bar.txt
+$ touch -- -foo.txt bar.txt

 -foo.txt

 bar.txt

 '''

-1.6 Commands and Groups
+1.7 Commands and Groups

-The most important feature of click is the concept of arbitrarily nesting command line utilities.
+The most important feature of Click is the concept of arbitrarily nesting command line utilities.
 This is implemented through the Command and Group (actually MultiCommand).

-1.6.1 Callback Invocation
+1.7.1 Callback Invocation

 For a regular command, the callback is executed whenever the command runs.
-If the script is the only command, it will always fire (unless a parameter callback prevents it).
+If the script is the only command, it will always fire (unless a parameter callback prevents it.
 This for instance happens if someone passes -help to the script).